Dharmakṣema: Life in India

+Travels in China

 After a brief stay in Kucha and possibly Shanshan, Dharmakṣema arrived in Dunhuang where he may have stayed for several years and possibly did some early translation work.
 It is reported that his fame as a thaumaturge followed him across Central Asia.

 An anecdote, mentioned in the monastic biographies, dating to this period shows a somewhat less than respectful attitude towards the Nirvāṇa Sūtra, even though the account presumably comes from Dharmakṣema himself.
 He was staying at an inn and decided to use the text as a pillow.
 Each night for the following three nights, a voice was heard coming from the ground asking why he was using the sacred word of the Buddha as a pillow.
 He eventually placed the book high on a shelf and the voice stopped calling out to him.

 While he was in Dunhuang, that city was subdued in 420 and again in 421 by the Northern Liang king, Juqu Mengxun.
 It is probable that Juqu had already heard about Dharmakṣema since the biographical records imply that Juqu sought him and installed him in the palace temple in Guzong, the Northern Liang capital, by 421.
 Almost immediately, Dharmakṣema was put to work translating the Nirvāṇa Sūtra by Juqu who may have been interested in the prophecies contained in that text concerning the "end-days" of the Dharma.
 The ten juan (scroll) translation that Dharmakṣema produced at that time seems to have been based on the manuscript that he had brought with him, corresponding to the six juan version, normally attributed to Faxian, but actually translated by Buddhabhadra and Baoyuan a few years earlier.
 Following the Nirvāṇa Sūtra, Dharmakṣema went on to translate the remainder of the corpus of texts attributed to him.

 Throughout this period, Dharmakṣema seems to have consolidated his position both as imperial chaplain and court adviser.
 Juqu seems to have valued his reported prophetic abilities, which were regarded as infallible by his contemporaries.
 He also continued to use his magical or thaumaturgic skills to retain Juqu's reliance upon him, reportedly exorcising the city of a host of plague-bearing demons.

 By the mid-420s, the emperor of the neighbouring state of Wei, Tuoba Tao, had heard of Dharmakṣema's magical and prophetic abilities, and, as Juqu's superior, demanded that Dharmakṣema be handed over to him.
-It is reported that Juqu was very reluctant to do so as Dharmakṣema was a value asset to his Northern Liang state.
+It is reported that Juqu was very reluctant to do so as Dharmakṣema was a valued asset to his Northern Liang state.